Ilfov County

 Ilfov ([ˈilfov]) is the county that surrounds Bucharest, the capital of Romania.
-It used to be largely rural, but, after the fall of Communism, many of the county's villages and communes developed into high-income commuter towns, which act like suburbs or satellites of Bucharest.
+It used to be largely rural, but, after the fall of communism, many of the county's villages and communes developed into high-income commuter towns, which act like suburbs or satellites of Bucharest.
 The gentrification of the county is continuing, with many towns in Ilfov, such as Otopeni, having some of the highest GDP per capita levels in the country.

 The county has experienced rapid demographic growth in the 21st century, being the fastest growing Romanian county between 2011 and 2021.

 Demographics

-It had a population (excluding Bucharest) of 542,686 at the 2022 Romanian census.
+Ilfov County had a population of 542,686 at the 2021 Romanian census.

-The population density is 230.09 per km².
+The population density is 342.82 per km2.
 40% of the population commutes and works in Bucharest, although, in recent years, many industrial plants were built outside Bucharest, in Ilfov county.
 It has an annual growth of about 4%.